Call for Presentations

 • What is CLE

-Please note that presenters for the 2 nd Asia CLE Conference are expected to present “in-person” however, some presenters may attend virtually as long as the substantial majority of the session is conducted in-person.
+Presenters for the 3rd Asia CLE Conference are expected to present in person; however, some presenters may attend virtually as long as the substantial majority of the session is conducted in person.

-Session presentations must be between 60- 90 minutes and must use interactive presentation methods to be accepted.
+Session presentations must be proposed between 60-90 minutes in length, and interactive presentation methods to be used to actively engage the audience.

 Clinical legal education (CLE) is a progressive educational system most often implemented through university-based faculty of law programs to help develop better-trained, more socially conscious legal service providers.
 It is a process whereby students learn by doing.
 It is an experiential problem-solving based model, in which students actively involve themselves in either real client/personal interactions or simulation case studies set up to mirror real client/personal scenarios.
 This process is conducted under the supervision of experienced clinicians and legal practitioners.
 CLE also involves a variety of community outreach programs.